aditydcp/isowatch-backend/README.md

 ## Changelog

+v0.3.0: created Pemeriksaan and Health Point entities and endpoints for them.
+Initialize deployment to Heroku.

 v0.2.1: fixed Admins and auths problem

 v0.2.0: problem with Admins. for now, will be handled via hardcode by frontend.
 ITMT, find a way to search on a specific collection